Choline for Brain Health and Wellness: Benefits and Sources

 Adequate amounts of choline are important to your brain for several reasons.

 2. It is used to make the neurotransmitter acetylcholine.
-Acetylcholine is used for muscle control, memory, and other brain functions.
+Acetylcholine plays a role in muscle control, memory, learning, mood, and other brain functions.

-Researchers at Arizona State University studied the effect of lifetime choline supplementation on mice who were bred to develop Alzheimer's-like symptoms (AD mice) and mice who did not have the Alzheimer's gene (non-AD mice) against control groups of both types of mice who were not supplemented.
+Researchers at Arizona State University studied the effect of lifetime choline supplementation on mice that were bred to develop Alzheimer-like symptoms (AD mice) and mice that did not have the Alzheimer's gene (non-AD mice) against control groups of both types of mice who were not supplemented.

 The mice were repeatedly placed in a maze to test their memory.
 The AD mice that were given choline supplements throughout their life had better memory capability than AD control mice that were not supplemented.